 External PhD candidate

-Working title ‘The Femenist Trap: The Use of Gender Stereotyping in International Criminal Law.
-A discourse Analysis’.
+Working title ‘The Impact of Feminist Scholarship on International Criminal Law since 1991'.
 Dual PhD candidate at Leiden University Dual PhD Centre.

 I obtained my law degree (BCL and LL.B diplomas) from McGill University in 1999.
 I am a member of the Quebec Bar.
 After working for one year at the International Criminal Tribunal for the former Yugoslavia, I completed my LL.M. (adv.) in Public International Law with a specialization in International Criminal Law at Leiden University (2001-2002).
 Since the foundation of the Grotius Centre for International Legal Studies in 2003, I occupied the position of General Coordinator, managing and coordinating the activities and the finances of the Centre and coordinating the Marie Curie Project sponsored by the European Commission.
 I was also the Managing Editor of the Leiden Journal of International Law from 2008-2011.
-In August 2011, I started my PhD research.
+I am currently a lecturer in Public International Law at The Hague University of Applied Sciences.
+In August 2011, I started my PhD research (initial phase).